DD41105/system-configs/i3/README.md

-My i3 config based on the one provided by Luke Smith.
+My i3 config based on the one provided by Luke Smith - https://github.com/LukeSmithxyz

 Dependencies:
 i3 gaps